 When moving powder from process to process in the pharmaceutical and fine chemical industries, several crucial factors must be addressed to ensure an acceptable solution.
-The method of moving powders in an enclosed stream of air or nitrogen is commonly known as vacuum conveying and the technology for this form of transport has evolved to meet the arduous demands of these markets.
+The method of moving powders in an enclosed stream of air or nitrogen below ambient pressure is commonly known as vacuum conveying and the technology for this form of transport has evolved to meet the arduous demands of these markets.
 Typically there are seven key goals which the end user, in conjunction with the equipment supplier, should consider when addressing the use of vacuum conveying.
 The article "Seven key parameters to consider when conveying toxic and explosive powders" addresses these seven key parameters which must be considered when conveying toxic and explosive powders.

 How can we pneumatically convey our cohesive pharmaceutical powders more effectively?